GSA Access Card FAQs

 For general information, email the The Office of Mission Assurance (OMA) HSPD-12 Branch at email@example.com.

-- The The Office of Mission Assurance (OMA) HSPD-12 Branch will be notified by your POC to terminate your lost card to prevent others from using it.
+The Office of Mission Assurance (OMA) HSPD-12 Branch will be notified by your POC to terminate your lost card to prevent other from using it.
 No one can access your limited encrypted information on the card after it is terminated.

-All GSA contractors must return GSA Access Cards to their GSA Requesting Official or Vendor POC on or before their last day of work for any of the following conditions:
+All GSA contractors must return GSA Access Cards to their Requesting OMA POC or central Office HSSO POC on or before their last day of work for any of the following conditions:

 - When the contract is completed or terminated,